-Remember that no question or concern is unimportant, and that seeking accurate information and assistance is a valuable part of your academic experience.
+The Watson College Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
+No question or concern is unimportant, and seeking accurate information is a valuable part of your academic experience.

 How it works

-The Watson School has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.
+Watson College has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information as well as addressing various other advising and referral issues.

-Computer science freshmen are advised by their department's program coordinator in addition to being assigned to an individual faculty adviser in their program.
-Engineering freshmen connect with the Engineering Design Division (EDD) director along with additional EDD faculty during their first year in the Watson School.
+First-year computer science students are advised by their department's program coordinator in addition to being assigned to an individual faculty advisor in their program.

-Upon official entry into their selected department of major, all rising sophomores, along with sophomore and junior transfer students, are assigned to a faculty adviser in their department.
-Additionally, each engineering department has an undergraduate director available for any advising questions.
+Upon official entry into their selected department of major, all rising sophomores, along with sophomore and junior transfer students, are assigned to a faculty advisor in their department.
+Additionally, each engineering department has an undergraduate director.

 The bachelor of science programs in engineering are licensure-qualifying programs.
 Students in a bachelor of science program in engineering who are within 20 credits of graduation, or who have graduated from one of Binghamton University's EAC/ABET-accredited bachelor of science programs in engineering are automatically eligible to sit for the NCEES FE exam (National Council of Examiners for Engineering and Surveying, Fundamentals of Engineering exam).